Pirate code: Articles of John Gow

 A set of articles written in John Gow's own hand was found aboard his ship, the Revenge (née George), in 1729.
 Article IV's reference to no going ashore "till the ship is off the ground" suggests that the Revenge was already grounded when the articles were written, only days before Gow and his men were captured.
 The code states as follows:

 I. That every man shall obey his commander in all respects, as if the ship was his own, and as if he received monthly wages.

 II.
 That no man shall give, or dispose of, the ship's provisions; but every one shall have an equal share.

 III.
 That no man shall open, or declare to any person or persons, who they are, or what designs they are upon; and any persons so offending shall be punished with immediate death.

 IV.
 That no man shall go on shore till the ship is off the ground, and in readiness to put to sea.

-V. That every man shall keep his watch night and day; and at the hour of eight in the evening every one shall retire from gaming and drinking, in order to attend his respective station.
+V. That every man shall keep his watch night and day; and at the hour of eight in the evening every one shall retire from gaming and drinking, to attend his respective station.

 VI.
 Every person who shall offend against any of these articles shall be punished with death, or in such other manner as the ship's company shall think proper.